Ukraine's parliament appoints new central bank chief

 Earlier on Monday Ukraine appealed for urgent international help to stop the economy "heading into the abyss" after the fall of Russian-backed president doubt on a bailout deal with Moscow.

-Acting President Oleksander Turchinov raised the possibility of Kiev defaulting on its debt, and said the country needed $35 billion (£21 billion) over the next two years.
+Acting President Oleksander Turchinov raised the possibility of Kiev defaulting on its debt, and said the country needed $35 billion over the next two years.

 (Reporting by Pavel Polityuk, Editing by Timothy Heritage)